vidyats1994/aics/tutorials/vqa/vqa.md

 ## Requirements
-* Keras with Tensorflow
+* Python3 with Keras with Tensorflow
+* Jupyter-notebook
-* Preferablly access to GPU
+* Access to GPU for faster processing

 ## How